dergachev/csv2sqlite/README.md

 Ruby script to parse CSV file(s) into a sqlite database.
 Automatically generates the table schemas based on filenames, headers, and data types.

+*NOTE*: For an alterative implementation in python, see https://github.com/onyxfish/csvkit

 ## Example

 Let's say you have the following data in `baby-names-10.csv`: